Skip to main content

 Cleaning products like bleach, oven sprays, liquid laundry capsules and toilet cleaners are chemicals.
 So are paints, glues, oils, pesticides and medicines.

-Most of the chemicals you use at home aren’t dangerous if you use them properly.
-However, some chemicals need more careful handling than others.
+You should be aware of all the chemicals present in your home.
+Most of them aren’t dangerous if you use them properly.
+However, many chemicals need more careful handling than others.

 Labels can help you identify the more hazardous chemicals, tell you what the dangers are and advise how to use them safely.